sawdavis/Project_2_431/README.md

 # Project_2_431
-Second project for CS 431.
-We will be working with Carbon(carbon-lang) by Google.
+The purpose of this project is to research and work with Carbon by Google.